zrshishir/currency-conversion/README.md

 		11. If you are using LEMP stack then follow proper steps [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04) and if you are using other then run the command `php artisan serve` to get the domain name or service url that will have to be assigned in the [frontend code](git@github.com:zrshishir/) `/src/api/product-frontend.js` ROOT_URL const.

-### screenshots of project setup procedure details
+### Screenshots of project setup procedure details
 	The working procedure is described below with screenshots:
 	1. To install this project you will have composer installed.
 You can install this project two ways
 		- Download the zip file from the repository and extract it on your pc

-		- clone the project using git and the command is `git clone git@github.com:zrshishir/product-frontend.git`.
+		- clone the project using git and the command is `git clone git@github.com:zrshishir/currency-conversion.git`.

 ![git clone](/screenshots/project_config/git_clone.png)